Psmths/riscal-cpu/README.md

 #endif
 ```

-This will print to stdout all registers for each operation that the VM performs.
+This will print to stdout all registers for each operation that the VM performs, as well as a stack dump.